-from Bro.
+De Ridder, La.
+(Bens Budget)-A private note from Bro.
 King informs me of the leave-taking of Bro.
 Harper.
 He must have been of heroic pattern.
 One can hardly keep from wishing to know just how, if at all, he would modify his message to us now.

 I respect the courage of any man who tries to give faithfully the message he feels crying for utterance.
-This, I think, our brother tried to do. he "went everywhere preaching the word."
-He Did he differ from me?
+This, I think, our brother tried to do.
+Did he differ from me?
 Sometimes.
-In which cases I differed precisely to the same extent from such: "And every one that hath forsaken houses, him.
-While it may be a necessity, occasionally or brethren, or sisters, or father, or mother, or and temporarily, to disagree; yet it is Christian to do so in most careful fashion.
+In which cases I differed precisely to the same extent from him.
+While it may be a necessity, occasionally and temporarily, to disagree; yet it is Christian to do so in most careful fashion.
 I am happy to think that, so far as I recall, we had never a clash with tongue or pen.
-It was pleasing to hear that he was possessed of an excellent spirit-a thing ther Harper spent the greater part of his life from henceforth; yea saith the Spirit.
-They one might not have guessed who read his attacks on what he thought to be departures from the "Old Paths."
+It was pleasing to hear that he was possessed of an excellent spirit-a thing one might not have guessed who read his attacks on what he thought to be departures from the "Old Paths."
 I met him only once.
 That was before he had done much in the editorial field.
 "Thou wilt be missed, because thy seat will be empty."
-May we who yet tarry, carefully look to our own work, watch, work, pray, and wait. -Ben J. Elston.
-Love to his bereaved ones.
+May we who yet tarry, carefully look to our own work, watch, work, pray, and wait.